Nemo me impune lacessit: In continental Europe

+It's the motto of Smålands Nation in Uppsala.

+It's the motto of Z-sektionen in Chalmers Tekniska Högskola.

+In North America

 The 1st Battalion, 24th Marines of the United States Marine Corps uses the phrase as its motto.

 It is also referred to in the Edgar Allan Poe story "The Cask of Amontillado" (Poe was adopted by a Scottish merchant), and in Stanisław Lem's Fiasco.

 The motto also appears (with the verb in the future tense: Nemo Me Impune Lacesset) above an American timber rattlesnake on a 1778 $20 bill from Georgia as an early example of the colonial use of the coiled rattlesnake symbol, which later became famous on the Gadsden flag.
-The phrase also appears on mourning bands worn over the badges of law enforcement officers in the United States.
+The phrase also occasionally appears on mourning bands worn over the badges of law enforcement officers in the United States.